Setting the Right Levels of Assurance for Zero Trust

 With Okta Identity Engine, Okta provides shareable authentication policies at the resource-level, and a contextual approach to access.
 Authentication policies give administrators an ability to define contextual access for each app or for groups of applications.
 Policy rules can evaluate identity context (group membership), device context (whether a device is known, registered or managed), device posture (the health of the device), network context (the network origin of the request), and patterns of previous user behavior.
 This provides the required granularity to secure access to applications based on risk.

-This open framework is key in helping organizations achieve their required Levels of Assurance (LOA).
+This flexible framework is key in helping organizations achieve their required Levels of Assurance (LOA).
 Once the desired LOA threshold is met, those organizations can confidently say that the right users have the right level of access to the right resources at the right time.
 LOA is a major component of a Zero Trust architecture and helps ensure all access is verified, rather than providing implicit trust.
 OIE can be a foundational tool to meet OMB guidance (.pdf) on moving to Zero Trust security principles.

 Security Context Considerations for Authentication Policies: